wandb/data-flywheel-nvidia/README.md

      • **base** – raw production prompts replayed.
      • **icl** – few-shot prompts built from random traffic examples.
      • **customized** – a LoRA fine-tune evaluated with the base prompts.
    - Scores are an LLM-as-judge similarity metric in the range `[0, 1]`.
-Look for high-scoring small models, then download the datasets, LoRA adapters, or model artifacts for manual inspection and further analysis.
+Look for high-scoring small models, then:
+     • Review the linked evaluation runs in W&B to understand model performance
+     • Use W&B's visualization tools to compare different model versions and their metrics

 6. **Keep the human in the loop**
    - Think of the Flywheel as a flashlight, not an autopilot.
 Promotion to production—as well as any deeper evaluation or dataset curation—remains a human decision.